suryaapratapp/circai-iqms/README.md

-# IQMS
+# IQMS by CIRCAI LTD.

-IQMS for RZ-Circular.

-This is a mobile-first warehouse and quality web app for medical textiles and related equipment operations.
+This is a mobile-first warehouse and quality web app for product scanning & tracking.
 It is designed for practical floor use with large tap targets, scan-first workflows, grouped receiving, simple packing, and traceable stock control.

 ## Stack